NethServer/ns8-nethsecurity-controller/README.md

 - nethsecurity.json: a dashboard with the most important metrics from the connected machines, like CPU, memory, disk, network, and system load
 - logs.json: a dashboard where you can visualize the logs from all the connected machines and filter them by hostname, application, and priority
-- loki.json: a dashboard with the most important metrics from Loki, like the number of logs ingested, the number of logs dropped, and the status of queriers
+- loki.json: a dashboard with the most important metrics from Loki, like the number of logs ingested, the number of logs dropped, and the status of queries
 - network_traffic.json: this dashboard uses data from Timescale database and shows the global network traffic by unit
 - network_traffic_by_client.json: this dashboard uses data from Timescale database and shows the network traffic by unit and client (a client is a machine connected to the unit local network)
-- network_traffic_by_host.json: this dashboard uses data from Timescale database and shows the network traffic by unit and host (a host is a machien on the internet)
+- network_traffic_by_host.json: this dashboard uses data from Timescale database and shows the network traffic by unit and host (a host is a machine on the internet)
 - malware.json: this dashboard uses data from Timescale database and shows the malware blocked by the unit
 - vpn.json: this dashboard uses data from Timescale database and shows the VPN connections